TeamKraken-D03/Garbage-classification-using-Manipulator/README.md

 - **Key Components**:
   - Vision-based segmentation for waste identification.
   - Reasoning and classification using LLMs.
-  - Robotic manipulator for sorting waste.
+  - Robotic manipulator for sorting waste .

 ## Academic Context